HomeMarketingIs Email Marketing Still Effective?

 Key Insight: If you’re only measuring direct email conversions, you’re undervaluing your email programme by at least 40%.
 Implement proper attribution tracking to see email’s real impact on your bottom line.

 Average open rates have actually increased over the past two years, sitting at 21.5% globally.
 But that number is misleading.
-Why?
-Because Apple’s Mail Privacy Protection and similar features have inflated open rates artificially.
+Apple’s Mail Privacy Protection and similar features have inflated open rates artificially.
 The real story is in the engagement that happens after the open.

-Industries seeing the highest genuine engagement (clicks, not just opens) include non-profits (28.5%), government (26.8%), and surprisingly, hobbies (25.2%).
+Industries with the highest genuine engagement (clicks, not just opens) include non-profits (28.5%), government (26.8%), and, surprisingly, hobbies (25.2%).
 B2B emails average around 18.2%, while retail hovers at 17.1%.
-But here’s the twist – these numbers vary wildly based on list quality and sending practices.
+These numbers vary wildly based on list quality and sending practices.

 Tuesday at 10 AM isn’t the golden hour anymore.
-Recent analysis from THAT Agency reveals that optimal send times are becoming increasingly personalised.
+Recent analysis from THAT Agency shows that optimal send times are becoming increasingly personalised.
 Some subscribers engage best at 6 AM, others at 9 PM.
 The one-size-fits-all approach is dead.

 Success Story: A UK-based fitness brand switched from batch sending to AI-optimised individual send times.
 Result?
 Open rates jumped from 19% to 31%, and click-through rates doubled.
 The same content, just delivered when each subscriber was most likely to engage.

-Mobile vs Desktop Engagement
+Mobile vs desktop engagement

-Myth Buster: “Mobile-first means mobile-only” – Rubbish.
+Myth Buster: “Mobile-first means mobile-only”, Rubbish.
 Forbes Agency Council reports that multi-device campaigns see 72% higher engagement than single-device optimised campaigns.

-Here’s what actually works: preview text that completes the story your subject line starts, single-column layouts that stack beautifully on mobile, and CTAs that are thumb-friendly (minimum 44×44 pixels).
+Here’s what actually works: preview text that completes the story your subject line starts, single-column layouts that stack well on mobile, and CTAs that are thumb-friendly (minimum 44×44 pixels).
 But also include detailed product information and multiple links for desktop users who want to explore.

 Millennials remain the sweet spot for email marketing.
 They’re comfortable with the channel, have disposable income, and appreciate personalisation.
 They respond best to storytelling and value-driven content.
 Sustainability messages, brand values, and community involvement stories resonate strongly.